ksator/machine_learning_with_HealthBot/README.md

 - the template [junos.j2](configure_junos/junos.j2)
 - the variables [junos.yml](configure_junos/junos.yml)

-It:
+This script:
 - generates a junos configuration file for each device indicated in the [inventory.yml](inventory.yml) file
-- save the generated configuration files in the directory [configure_junos](configure_junos)
+- saves the generated configuration files in the directory [configure_junos](configure_junos)
-- load the junos configuration files on the devices
+- loads the junos configuration files on the devices

 Install the requirements:
 ```